ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

    - The winner of the `!roll` starts picking the first beatmap of the match.
    - The loser of the `!roll` starts banning one beatmap, followed by the winner of the `!roll` to ban a beatmap.
 5. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
-   - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
+   - In case a team takes more than 2 minutes to pick a map, they will receive a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
    - Each team will receive a "tactical timeout" of **two minutes**, which can be used at any time during their team's pick, **once per match**. *The tactical timeout is optional, and is not required to be used*.
 6. Results of the Qualifiers Stage will be published via a Statistics sheet.

 ### Mappool instructions

-1. There will be one mappool for each stage, with the exception of the Finals and Grand Finals, which will share the same mappool.
+1. There will be one mappool for each stage, except for the Finals and Grand Finals, which will share the same mappool.
 2. Each mappool consists of a fixed amount of maps each stage which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
 3. The mappool sizes are as follows:
    - Qualifiers: 8 beatmaps
    - Round of 32: 12 beatmaps
    - Round of 16 and Quarterfinals: 14 beatmaps
    - Semifinals and Finals: 16 beatmaps
-4. Each mappool has one tiebreaker, with the exception of the Qualifiers.
+4. Each mappool has one tiebreaker, except for the Qualifiers.
 5. Possible mod choices for all maps are Hidden, FadeIn, Flashlight, and Mirror.
 6. The tiebreaker will be played under FreeMod conditions.